Croatia at a Glance

 Early Childhood Education

-- Vocational schools (business, technology, or industry, etc.): for one to five years depending on the end qualification
+- Vocational schools (business, technology, or industry, etc.) last one to five years depending on the end qualification, which can either be a final assignment or the state matura.

-Those who finish high school with a “Certificate of Education” can enroll in a university or a polytechnical school of higher education.
+Those who finish high school with a “Certificate of Education” can enroll in a university or a polytechnic school of higher education.

 Local vs. International Schools